Edmund Burke School: Athletics

 The Burke Bengals compete primarily in the Potomac Valley Athletic Conference (PVAC).
 Burke offers varsity teams in Volleyball, Cross Country, Soccer, Basketball, Swimming, Baseball, Track and Field, Ultimate Frisbee, Golf, and Softball, which won three consecutive championship titles in 2017-19.

-In fall 2023, the middle school girls soccer team and high school girls swim team were the PVAC Champions.
-In 2023-24, the girls varsity swim team were conference champions, with the boys varsity team replicating the feat in 2024-25.

 Burke has a "no-cut" policy, such that all interested students can have a place on a team, regardless of ability.
 Varsity teams do require annual tryouts.